Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Include any relevant software or language proficiency
+- Be sure to include any pertinent software and language proficiency

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteering or internships
+- Write down any relevant experience that you’ve gained through volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities you fulfilled in these roles
+- Be sure to highlight any accomplishments or responsibilities you had during these roles.

 References: